Gixx/mdl-components-ext/README.md

 ------------

 - Download and unzip the source files or clone the repository
-- Download and unzip the [Material Design Lite](https://github.com/google/material-design-lite) into the vendor folder or [install composer](https://getcomposer.org/doc/00-intro.md#installation-nix) and run `php composer.phar install` to get the required MDL packages
+- Download and unzip the [Material Design Lite](https://github.com/google/material-design-lite) into the vendor folder or use the composer by running the `php composer.phar install` command to get the required MDL packages
-- Download the [YUI Compressor](http://yui.github.io/yuicompressor/) and place it in the project root
+- Use the [YUI Compressor](http://yui.github.io/yuicompressor/) in the library folder

 How to use
 ----------